DylanEngineer/DylanEngineer/README.md

 - 👀 I’m interested in Web dev and Mobile Dev
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on Machine learning
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- Twitter @Dylankipuu
+- Instagram-Kipkemoi Dylan

 <!---
 DylanEngineer/DylanEngineer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.